Psychtoolbox-3/psychtoolbox-3.github.com/docs/VideoRecordingDemo.md

 the top-left corner of the screen, instead of fullscreen.
 Windowed
 display is the default.

+'deviceId' Optional deviceIndex of the video capture device.
+Defaults to
+0 for the default video capture device.

 Tip on Linux: If you have an exotic camera which only delivers video in non-standard
 video formats, and Psychtoolbox does not handle this automatically, but aborts with